Get Big Benefits From Increased Circulation And Oxygen Delivery: What To do & eat

 Lactic Acid - It's Not The Problem You Thought It Was

-The Truth: Your Muscles Have A Ton Of Micro-tares In Them
+The Truth: You're Sore Because Your Muscles Have A Ton Of Micro-tears In Them

-Like mentioned earlier, there’s a few things that go into this, but they mean little without maximum blood circulation.
-Your muscle is in need of fuel to repair itself, i.e. it needs proper nutrients.
+To heal, your muscle needs fuel to repair itself, i.e. it needs proper nutrients.
 So your nutrition is going to have a significant impact on recovery.
 But assuming that you are properly timing your macro nutrient intake, they need to be delivered to your muscles.
+Enter circulation and vasodilation.
+These two components will make sure there is a steady, fast flow of nutrients to your muscle tissue.
+Effectively helping optimize your muscle recovery and growth.

 1. Improve Heart Health